Periodicity and Free Periodicity of Alternating Knots: Visibility of -actions

 We first recall that for each tangle $T$, the projection $\Pi \cap T$ connects the 4 endpoints NW, NE, SE and SW in pairs with 3 possible {\bf connection paths} (Fig.15).\\ If $\Pi$ connects\\ (1) NW to NE and SW to SE, $T$ is a H-connection path.\\ (2) NW to SW and NE to SE, $T$ is a V-connection path.\\ (3) NW to SE and SW to NE, $T$ is a X-connection path.

-\begin{proof} Equation (20) means that the fundamental lens-tangle $\rm T$ is a $(N=2)$-tangle and that $\omega^{2r}$ corresponds to the $2r$ visible crossings of the band.
-Therefore, for $K$ to be a knot, $\rm T$ must be a X-connection path and $q$ must be an odd integer. \end{proof}
+\begin{proof} Equation (20) means that $\rm T$ is a ${\bf 2}$-tangle and that $\omega^{2r}$ corresponds to the $2r$ visible crossings of the band.
+Therefore, for $K$ to be a knot, $\rm T$ must be a X-connection path and $q \geq 3$ must be an odd integer. \end{proof}

 We have the following proposition which describes some cases of alternating projections from which one can easily deduce that they admit or not a $q$-action.

 Assume that $q \geq 3$ is an odd integer.\\ \begin{proposition} Let $K$ be a prime oriented alternating knot in $S^3$ and $\Pi$ be an alternating $q$-virtually visible projection of $K$ such that $K$ is the closure of the tangle in Equation (22):